raspersc2/queens-sc2/README.md

 ** Only supports a single dropperlord and queen combo **

 `queens-sc2` will steal a creep queen so ensure your policy reflects this.
 There are already sane defaults for the creep dropperlord but refer to policy example above.
-`queens-sc2` will NOT morph the dropperlord, and you should pass in a `Units` collection of dropperlords via the main `manage_queens` method, for example:
+`queens-sc2` will NOT morph the dropperlord, and you should pass in a `Set` of dropperlord tags via the main `manage_queens` method, for example:

 ```python
 await self.queens.manage_queens(